Navin009/SOLID/SOLID.md

     }
 }
 ```

 ![image](https://www.baeldung.com/wp-content/uploads/2020/07/interface_segregation_fixed.png)

 -   As we can see, the interfaces don't violate the principle.
-The implementations don't have to provide empty methods.
+This implementations don't have to provide empty methods.
 This keeps the code clean and reduces the chance of bugs.

 ## 5. Dependency inversion principle (DIP)